 Grant proposal projects that have been funded by an SGAEF grant in the past that have a continual need may apply for this grant.
-The project must represent a previous positive outcome that has a recurring interest and/or need, but has not been adopted into school budget and/or in need of additional funds.
+The project must represent a previous positive outcome that has a recurring interest and/or need, but has not been adopted into the school budget and/or is in need of additional funds.
 The project proposal must prove the program has productive value and is in the best interest of students, staff, the community, and/or SGASD to continue.
 First time proposal submissions in this category of grants will be given greater weight in consideration of grant funds awarded.

 the impact grant